ava-labs/awm-relayer/README.md

 When developing such features that require updates to one or more of the above, care must be taken to understand where the relevant code comes from.
 The binaries of applications built in this repo are built against versions referenced in the `go.mod` file.
 The E2E tests run against a simulated network running locally that is started by calling a separately compiled `avalanchego` binary as well as its plugins.
 These are compiled based on the values of `AVALANCHEGO_VERSION` in the local checkout of `subnet-evm` when running the tests locally and directly in this repository's `./scripts/versions.sh` when running E2E tests remotely through GitHub actions.

-`avalanchego` and `coreth` have a direct circular dependency and this repository is only indirectly dependent on `coreth` but directly on `avalanchego`.
+`avalanchego` and `coreth` have a direct circular dependency and this repository is only indirectly dependent on `coreth` but directly dependent on `avalanchego`.
 Therefore if any updates are required from the `coreth` side, a corresponding `avalanchego` commit referencing those changes is required.
 On the other hand `subnet-evm` just depends directly on `avalanchego`.

 The most complicated example case that can arise above is that a feature depends on a new change in `coreth`.
 In this case, the developer needs to: